Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 | - Enter your username and password.
 Do this.|
 | - Allow vpnkit.exe to communicate with the network.
 Click Okay or Allow (accept default selection).|
 | - If the process seems to halt, check the taskbar for background windows.|

+**install_solution_packs.sh: installs Islandora solution packs**

+Since you've imported an existing Drupal database, you must now reinstall the Islandora solution packs so the Fedora repository will be ready to ingest objects.

+* Copy the "install_solution_packs.sh" to the root of the Drupal directory on your Apache container
+    * `docker cp scripts/apache/install_solution_packs.sh your-apache-containername:/var/www/html/install_solution_packs.sh`
+* Change the permissions on the script to make it executable
+    * **For Mac/Ubuntu/CentOS/etc:** `docker exec -it your-apache-containername bash -c "chmod +x /var/www/html/install_solution_packs.sh"`
+    * **For Microsoft Windows:** `winpty docker exec -it your-apache-containername bash -c "chmod +x /var/www/html/install_solution_packs.sh"`
+* Run the script
+    * **For Mac/Ubuntu/CentOS/etc:** `docker exec -it your-apache-containername bash -c "cd /var/www/html && ./install_solution_packs.sh"`
+    * **For Microsoft Windows:** `winpty docker exec -it your-apache-containername bash -c "cd /var/www/html && ./install_solution_packs.sh"`
+* The above process will take a few minutes depending on the speed of your local and Internet connection.
+    * You should see a lot of green [ok] messages.
+    * If the script appears to pause or prompt for "y/n", DO NOT enter any values; the script will automatically answer for you.

+* **Proceed only after this message appears:** "Done. 'all' cache was cleared."

 ---